Welcome

 A term deemed to be part of a lease agreement by law (either common law or statute), even if not expressly written into the document.

-- keep in repair the structure and exterior of the dwelling-house (including drains, gutters and external pipes).
+• Keep in repair the structure and exterior of the dwelling-house (including drains, gutters and external pipes).

-- keep in repair and proper working order the installations in the dwelling-house for the supply of water, gas and electricity and for sanitation (including basins, sinks, baths and sanitary conveniences, but not other fixtures, fittings and appliances for making use of the supply of water, gas or electricity).
+• Keep in repair and proper working order the installations in the dwelling-house for the supply of water, gas and electricity and for sanitation (including basins, sinks, baths and sanitary conveniences, but not other fixtures, fittings and appliances for making use of the supply of water, gas or electricity).

-- keep in repair and proper working order the installations in the dwelling-house for space heating and heating water.
+• Keep in repair and proper working order the installations in the dwelling-house for space heating and heating water.

 Tenant's Implied Obligations

 At common law, tenants have an implied duty to use the property in a 'tenant-like manner' (Warren v Keen [1953]).
 This involves carrying out minor day-to-day maintenance (e.g., changing fuses, unblocking sinks) and not causing damage (committing waste).
 Tenants are generally not impliedly responsible for major structural repairs or for remedying fair wear and tear unless the lease explicitly requires it.
+A failure to report damage promptly can itself be a breach, particularly if the lease contains an express requirement to notify the landlord of disrepair.
+In multi-occupied buildings, undertenants should notify the head tenant and the head landlord where appropriate so that structural or common parts disrepair can be addressed.

 Full Repairing and Insuring (FRI) Leases